extragen/Clipy/README.md

 ### Distribution
 If you distribute derived work, especially in the Mac App Store, I ask you to follow two rules:

-1. Don't use "Clipy" and "ClipMenu" as your product name.
+1. Don't use "XClipdiary", "Clipy" and "ClipMenu" as your product name.
 2. Follow the MIT license terms.

 Thank you for your cooperation.